True Key Review: Quick Expert Summary

 Yes, McAfee True Key is a safe password manager.
 It has a zero-knowledge policy that ensures nobody but you can access your saved data — not even McAfee.
 Plus, it uses 256-bit AES encryption to store user data, which is the same encryption method that governments and banks use to protect their data.

 However, True Key is missing many extra features offered by other brands, including vault auditing and data breach monitoring.
-Top password managers like 1Password, Dashlane, and RoboForm offer many more security features than True Key.
+Top password managers like 1Password offer many more security features than True Key.

 Is McAfee True Key free?